 *Wearing a hat while outdoors will not only help keep the sun off of your face but your hair from fading, especially if you color your hair.

 *Don't leave home without having a container of water with you.
 Sometimes I get tired of drinking water, so I add a drop or two of lemon, orange or grapefruit juice squeezed from the actual fruit to liven up the taste.

 *Remember to gently moisturize your body on a daily basis.
 We have a tendency to over shower during the Summer, so your skin needs to be protected.

 *Spray yourself with an anti-insect repellent before going hiking or on a walk in the forest and be aware of ticks.
-This might be the time to forgo your favorite fragrance.
+However, put sun block on first, allow about 5-10 minutes for the sunblock do dry, then apply your insect repellent.
+This might be the time to forgo your fragrance.